Presentation

 you will study in Venice, the home of Marco Polo.
 This cosmopolitan city boasts a rich history of trade with the East and a deep-rooted tradition in teaching the languages of Asia and Mediterranean Africa

-choose from six different curricula based on geographical areas: China, Korea, Japan, India and Southeast Asia, the Middle East and Africa, or Eurasia.
-You will also have the opportunity to explore less commonly studied languages such as Tibetan, Sanskrit, or Ainu
+choose from six different curricula based on geographical areas: China, Korea, Japan, India and Southeast Asia, the Arab world and Africa, Middle East and Eurasia.
+You will also have the opportunity to explore less commonly studied languages such as Ainu, Cantonese, Mongolian, Tibetan, Pali, Filipino, Azeri or Coptic

 Overview

-Beginning with the study of languages – which will enable you to analyse both oral and written sources – the programme will guide you in exploring the different aspects that define these civilisations, such as literature, history, philosophy, art, and politics.
-In this way, you will complete your preparation and be able to pursue your personal interests more deeply.
+Beginning with the study of languages, which will enable you to analyse oral and written sources, the course will guide you in exploring the cultural heritage (religious, historical, political, literary and artistic) of the various countries.
+In this way, you will be able to consolidate your knowledge and further develop your personal interests.

 Opinions